howion/notes/README.md

 ## License

 I’m still figuring out how to license this content.
-Much of it is distilled or adapted from commercial texts.
-For now, consider this a personal archive, not an open-source resource.
+Some of it is distilled or adapted from commercial texts.
+For now, consider this (especially the notes) a personal archive, not an open-source resource.